DiegoFleitas/bookmarklet-collection/justwatch-watchlist-exporter/README.md

 # JustWatch watchlist exporter

-> [!IMPORTANT]
-> The JustWatch website must be set to the English language & the United States region to ensure the most complete and best available data is scraped.
-It's best if you use this link https://www.justwatch.com/us/lists/my-lists?content_type=movie

 ## Overview
-This JavaScript bookmarklet scrapes movie data from the JustWatch watchlist page.
-It gathers information about movies listed on JustWatch pages and storing this data in the browser's `localStorage` for further use.
-The script operates by fetching each movie link html, scraping relevant data, and then saving it to `localStorage`.
+This JavaScript bookmarklet scrapes media data from the JustWatch watchlist page.
+It gathers information about tv shows & movies listed on JustWatch pages and stores this data in the browser's `localStorage` for further use.
+The script operates by making GraphQL requests to fetch detailed information about each media item, and then saving it to `localStorage`.
 The script also converts this data into a CSV file compatible with SIMKL's format & once the data is processed, the script facilitates the download of this CSV file.

 ## Functionality
-- **Open and Scrape**: Opens each JustWatch movie link in a new window and scrapes detailed information about the movie.
+- **Fetch and Scrape**: Fetches detailed information about each media item using GraphQL and scrapes the relevant data.
 - **Data Storage**: Stores the scraped data in an array within the browser's `localStorage`.
 - **CSV Conversion**: Converts the stored data into a CSV format following SIMKL guidelines.
 - **Download CSV**: Downloads the SIMKL ready CSV file.